 Running an eatery can often be complicated.
-Restaurants are tightly regulated by state and city authorities.
+Restaurant regulations are tightly monitored by state and city authorities.
 Even the most diligent of owners can miss an important rule and end up fined or shut down.

-What follows is an overview of some of the most important restaurant regulations when starting or running a business.
-Of course, even when the city is happy you've met your obligations, you still have to take care of customers at the end of the day.
+Here's an overview of some of the most important restaurant regulations when starting or running a business.
+Of course, even when the city is happy you've met your obligations, you still have to care for customers at the end of the day.

-The laws surrounding your physical space involve the building and renovations.
+The restaurant laws surrounding your physical space involve the building and renovations.
 Specifically, you need to consider:

 - Municipal zoning laws